 December 8, 2021

-This is all down to the new Active Start early years programme which is bringing the Early Years Foundation Stage curriculum to life through physical activity and active play.
+Our Active Start early years programme brings the Early Years Foundation Stage curriculum to life through physical activity and active play.
 Helping children to be healthy, to learn, and be active for life, Active Start celebrates its first year and the journey so far.

 90% of those attending the training told us that both their skills and knowledge, and their motivation and inspiration to improve children’s physical activity and play had increased a lot.

 “Learnt how important physical activity is to very child.
 It gives them the best start in life.”

 “It has made me think about how much more as an organisation we could do to promote physical development.”

 “It has been fantastic to finally witness our Active Start programme in action and explore how the resources will be used and brought to life by our early years colleagues.
 What has been really positive to hear is how relevant and purposeful the resources are to the early years curriculum, and that they could just ‘get up and go’ with them.”

 The Active Start training sessions are complemented by a suite of resources including activity cards and equipment bags that all attendees are given.
 The resources and training align to the new Early Years Foundation Stage curriculum which was launched in September.